During the spring runoff period of 2018, the lower Clark's Fork River reached one of the highest river water levels on

-Following are photos of the new Road to the Buffalo signs recently installed along Highway 200 in Sanders County.
+Following are photos of the Road to the Buffalo signs installed along Highway 200 in Sanders County.

 The first, located at a Department of Transportation pullout near Weeksville, shows Linda standing with the new sign installed next to a MDT historical sign about Flathead House.
 The Flathead House sign is based, in part, on our research during the past 15 years.

 The second shows the two signs located adjacent to the bridge at Noxon.
 A fourth will be installed later at Thompson Falls.